vikalluru/nemo-retriever-aks/README.md

 streamlit run app.py
 ```

+Upload documents from `./test_data`

+Test with example prompt: "What are the components of stock-based compensation in 2018, what are the values for each component?"

 ## Winding down
 ### Scale Down Your Node Pool to Save Costs
 To save costs, scale down your GPU node pool when not in use.